 If you’re able to provide your own resin, you will get the color you want.
 But we must have enough material to fulfill the order.

-100% Color Matching in an Assembly
+Achieving 100% Color Matching Within An Assembly

-Custom Colors For Different Volumes
+Molding Custom Colors

 - Use pigments in the hopper (low-volume)